 You will also choose one optional module from a range of Shakespeare Institute modules.

 Each module is assessed by one 4,000-word essay with the exception of: Research Skills which is assessed by 2–3 shorter assignments; and Shakespeare and Theatre Practice which is assessed by either two performance assignments and a 2,000-word research paper, or by one 4,000-word research paper.
 You will also submit a 15,000-word dissertation at the end of the programme.
 The dissertation will focus on a relevant topic of your choice, agreed with your supervisor earlier in the year.

 You will also attend Thursday Seminars held once a week during term-time at the Shakespeare Institute which feature papers presented by a range of established visiting scholars as well as Institute and University of Birmingham staff.

 Visiting the Shakespeare Institute

 We welcome prospective students to visit the Shakespeare Institute.
 We usually arrange open afternoons to coincide with two of our weekly Thursday seminar series a term which gives you a good opportunity to experience the Shakespeare Institute and to meet our staff and students.
+The next open afternoon will take place on Thursday 12 March 2015.
 If you would like to visit us at another time, please contact us.

 You will study the following four core modules: